+In this chapter, we will discuss operators in PL/SQL.
 An operator is a symbol that tells the compiler to perform specific mathematical or logical manipulation.
-PL/SQL language is rich in built-in operators and provides the following types of operators:
+PL/SQL language is rich in built-in operators and provides the following types of operators −

-This tutorial will explain the arithmetic, relational, comparison and logical operators one by one.
-The String operators will be discussed under the chapter: PL/SQL - Strings.
+Here, we will understand the arithmetic, relational, comparison and logical operators one by one.
+The String operators will be discussed in a later chapter − PL/SQL - Strings.

 Following table shows all the arithmetic operators supported by PL/SQL.
-Assume variable A holds 10 and variable B holds 5 then:
+Let us assume variable A holds 10 and variable B holds 5, then −

 |+||Adds two operands||A + B will give 15|